Story

 Throughout history, these bodies of water were viewed as distinct regions, adapted over time to embrace the expanding edges of explorers' maps and nautical charts.

-Today, however, we know that these regions of the watery world are not as disparate as early explorers may have once thought.
-Each of these bodies of water—from the frigid reaches of the Southern Ocean around Antarctica, to the balmy stretches of the Caribbean Sea, to the icy waters surrounding the Aleutian Islands—are connected through a deep-ocean current called the global ocean conveyor belt.
+Today, however, we know that these regions of the watery world are not as segregated as early explorers once thought.
+Each of these bodies of water, from the frigid reaches of the Southern Ocean around Antarctica to the balmy Caribbean Sea, are connected through a deep-ocean current called the global ocean conveyor belt

 This global circulation pattern helps cycle nutrients and energy across the planet, supporting the world’s food chain and creating a dynamic marine environment.
-The current influences how the ocean stores solar radiation, distributes heat and moisture around the globe, and drives weather systems.
+It also influences how the ocean absorbs solar radiation, distributes heat and moisture around the globe, and drives weather systems.

 Travel on the Global Ocean Conveyor Belt

-Very cold, salty water—found in the Arctic Ocean where the formation of sea ice excludes salt and increases the salinity of the surrounding waters—is very dense, and thus sinks thousands of meters down to the ocean floor.
+Very cold, salty water—found in the Arctic Ocean where the formation of sea ice excludes salt and increases the salinity of the surrounding waters—is quite dense, causing it to sink thousands of meters down to the ocean floor.

 Once at the bottom of the water column, this cold, dense water spreads out to make room for incoming water that is continuing to chill and sink from the surface.
 This sinking motion pulls in more water from the surrounding surface, creating a current.
 Together, this process is called thermohaline circulation.